What happens at a Peer Writing Center Consultation?

 - Most sessions begin with a brief discussion of the assignment you're working on and the kind of help you're looking for.

-- Come prepared to participate in an active collaboration with your tutor -- for example, by asking and answering questions, reading through the paper aloud, generating ideas, making notes on your own draft, etc.
+- Come prepared to participate in an active collaboration with your consultant -- for example, by asking and answering questions, reading through the paper aloud, generating ideas, making notes on your own draft, etc.

 - An effective session will often focus on "higher order" concerns (e.g., thesis, ideas, evidence, organization) before addressing sentence-level concerns such as grammar and punctuation.
 Prioritizing higher order concerns assures that you won’t spend time fixing sentences that might not even support your argument.

-- While tutors are happy to work with writers on their sentence-level concerns, we avoid proofreading or "correcting" papers.
+- While consultants are happy to work with writers on their sentence-level concerns, we avoid proofreading or "correcting" papers.
 We can help writers identify patterns of error, proofread more effectively, and improve clarity and style.
 If you’re ready to address sentence-level concerns, expect to address one or two error types per consultation.